 Although everyone needs time to grieve, you can help relieve cat depression and dog depression by returning to the normal routines and spending quality time with your pets.

 “Quieter games may be good for a while, but a return to routine is often the most comforting,” Thomas says.
 “My young corgi slept close to me as I cried at night missing my departed dog, but after a few days, I got a distinct impression he thought I should get over it and enjoy things in life again, like games of squeaky toss and long walks.”

 We need to enjoy the time we still have with the pets that are here.
 They can find solace in getting back to the routine, and with interactive games and training.
 According to Thomas, bonding over exercise is priceless, but it’s also important to work out their mind.

 “Ten to 15 minutes of training work where you ask them to sit, stay, wait, down and so on can tired them out more than 3 hours of fetch,” she says.
 “A tired doggy brain is a relaxed doggy brain.
-Puzzle treats and other games can help achieve this.”
+Dog puzzle games can help achieve this.”

 Give Them Calming Relief